Fort Worth Domestic Violence Lawyer

 If you’ve been accused of domestic violence, you may be up against a relentless prosecution.
 Texas does not treat these allegations lightly and may penalize you with a misdemeanor or felony charge, depending on the circumstances.
 Don’t underestimate the power of either of these criminal charges, as both can substantially impact your future livelihood and dismantle your family.

 Have you been accused of domestic violence?
-Call Law Offices of David Sloane today at (817) 349-7118 or contact us online to schedule a free consultation with our domestic violence attorneys in Fort Worth.
+Call the Sloane Law Firm today at (817) 349-7118 or contact us online to schedule a free consultation with a domestic violence attorney in Fort Worth.

 What Is Considered Domestic Violence in Texas?